 About UWM

-UWM offers 214 degree programs with classes taught by faculty members recognized worldwide as experts in their fields.
-It’s also home to Wisconsin’s largest online education program, with more than 900 classes and 52 fully online certificate and degree programs.
+UWM offers 214 bachelor’s, master’s and doctoral degree programs with classes taught by faculty members recognized as worldwide experts in their fields.
+We’re home to Wisconsin’s largest online education program, with more than 900 classes and 52 fully online certificate and degree programs, as well as pre-professional programs.

 Facts & Figures